 The project is organized around three target groups influencing career orientation: students, teachers and partners.
-HRTA builds on international networking (including former and current EU project partners and Scientix community) for bringing in future-leading research results and practices in the program.

 Students will hopefully profit from participating in extracurricular students circles, then some of the will join a supportive peer community in the summer camp, while with others their efforts will get celebrated at the science expo.